tcvdijk/wupstream/README.md

 * The contest instances with 'officially' correct solutions.
 These should all pass.
 * Small instances with our manual solution.
 This includes a number of weird corner cases.
 These should all pass.
-* The 'regression testing' instances with Wüpstream's own solution.
+* The 'regression testing' instances with WÃ¼pstream's own solution.
 These will all pass, but we do not vouch for correctness.
 If you change anything about the program and one of these tests unexpectedly fails, you now know where to look.

 # Libraries used

-Wüpstream uses:
+WÃ¼pstream uses:

 * RapidJSON, which is freely available under an MIT license.
 * docopt, which is freely available under an MIT license.